PierreCharles/Install_Php7.0.8-ZTS_Debian/README.md

 - `install.sh` sets up PHP-FPM by moving configuration files into their correct locations in `/usr/local/php7` and enables the `php7-fpm` service and adds it to the startup sequence.

 - `pthread.sh` (optional) install and configure pthread extention using pecl.
-The script will copy the php.ini file to " cli " then integrate the extension.
+The script will copy the php.ini file to "cli" `/usr/local/php7/lib/php-cli.ini` then integrate the extension.

 ## Usage